CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 julia> τₓ = 0.08;  # Wind stress [N/m²]

 julia> wind_stress_bc = FluxBoundaryCondition(-τₓ/ρ₀)
-BoundaryCondition: type=Flux, condition=7.789678675754625e-5
+BoundaryCondition: type=Flux, condition=-7.789678675754625e-5
 ```

-A constant `Flux` boundary condition can be imposed on tracers and tangential velocity components
+A constant [`Flux`](@ref) boundary condition can be imposed on tracers and tangential velocity components
 can can be used, for example, to specify cooling, heating, evaporation, or wind stress at the ocean surface.

 !!! info "The flux convention in Oceananigans"